dcruzf/validatable/README.md

 ## Introduction

-Validatable provides a single class definition for data validation and persistence in relational databases.
+Validatable provides a single class definition for data validation and SQL table representation.
 It uses Pydantic and SQLAlchemy Core.

 ## Getting Started